djeang/parent-chaining/readme.md

 but never, as far as I know, to instantiate or modify a complete tree structure.

 The issue is that the chain termination determines the instance on which the next modifier method will apply on.
-Navigation methods would be necessary to go deeper or higher in the tree structure.
+For flat structures it is ok but for trees, navigation methods are necessary to go deeper or higher in the structure.

-The purpose of this article is to introduce the *parent chaining* pattern that will complete the *method chaining* to achieve tree instantiation/modification with *tree-looking-like* code.
+The purpose of this article is to introduce the *Parent-Chaining* pattern that will complete the *method chaining* to achieve tree instantiation/modification with *tree-looking-like* code.

 The examples shown here are implemented in Java but it can apply to any statically typed languages featuring generics.